Quartz/bad-data-guide/README.md

 ### Categories are badly chosen

-Watch out for data which purports to be only `true` or `false`, but really isn't.
+Watch out for values which purport to be only `true` or `false`, but really aren't.
 This is often the case with surveys where `refused` or `no answer` are also valid—and meaningful—values.
 Another common problem is the usage of any kind of `other` category.
 If the categories in a dataset are a bunch of countries and an `other`, what does that mean?
 Does it mean that the person collecting the data didn't know the right answer?
 Were they in international waters?
 Expatriates?
 Refugees?

 Bad categories can also artificially exclude data.
 This frequently happens with crime statistics.
 The FBI has defined the crime of "rape" in a variety of different ways over time.
 In fact, they've done such a poor job of figuring out what rape is that many criminologists argue their statistics should not be used at all.
 A bad definition might mean a crime is counted in a different category than you expect or that it wasn't counted at all.
 Be exceptionally ware of this problem when working with topics where definitions tend to be arbitrary, such as `race` or `ethnicity`.